tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2025-01-25-ppw-gruba-przesada.md

 Gruba Przesada (roughly _Way Too Far_) is an upcoming event by [PpW Ewenement Wrestling](@/o/ppw.md), set to return to [Teatr Komuna](@/v/teatr-komuna.md).

+#### Build-up

+* On 24.11 PpW posted a picture of a cross tattoo that [Stanislaw Van Dobroniak](@/w/stanislaw-van-dobroniak.md) has on his chest, with a date of 25.01.2025 inside it.
+On 26.11.2024 PpW officially confirmed that Dobroniak, last seen at [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md), would make a return.
+Dobroniak posted a comment in which he slandered [Isnorr](@/w/isnorr.md), implying a fight between the two - likely for the [PpW European Ultraviolent Championship](@/c/ppw-european-ultraviolent-championship.md).

 {{ skip_card() }}

 ### References